 Museum through a book

 This experience is built around a simple book that we design for a specific museum.
-The books are thematic and also specific to a museum.
+Books are thematic and also specific to a museum.
 Themes include “Art as Poetry”, “Art as Experiment”, “Art as Philosophy”, “Art as Storytelling”, “Art as Paying Attention”, and “Portraiture and Gesture”.
-This module opens a space, in our busy world, to stand still in front of an artwork, to take time, to pay attention, to develop qualities of receptivity, to see the world through the eyes of an artist, and at the same time to pay attention to our own response, to how it affects us, and then each can leave traces of it in one’s personal book.
+This module opens a space, in our busy world, to stand still in front of an artwork, to take time, to pay attention, to develop qualities of receptivity, to see the world through the eyes of an artist, and at the same time to pay attention to our own response, to how it affects us, and leave our personal impressions in the book.
 At the end of the journey participants come together and exchange experience with each other.

 Exploring the senses

-This module is designed as a playful journey through a museum alone, in pairs, in trios and together as a group coming back at the end of the itinerary.
-It is designed for a more present attention, playful interaction, and space for own creation in a museum.
-The entire experience can be for a group between 3 to 20 people, and last between 2 and 3 hours.
-There is an exhibition of participants’ improvised works at the end of each journey.
-The process is summarised in pictures below.
+This module is designed as an interactive journey through a museum: alone, in pairs, in trios and together as a group.
+It’s an itinerary designed for a more present attention as well as a more playful interaction with other visitors.
+The entire experience is suitable for a group between 3 to 20 people, and lasts between 2 and 3 hours.

-To go to Personal Museum Kids click here.
+To visit Personal Museum for Kids click here.